replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

   # Replicated Helm installation (false) or native Helm installation (true).
 Default is false.
   # Native Helm installations are only available for Helm v3 charts.
   useHelmInstall: true

+  # weight determines the order that charts with "useHelmInstall: true" are applied in, with lower weights first.
+  weight: 42

   # values are used in the customer environment, as a pre-render step
   # these values will be supplied to helm template